 Prior to joining the Society, Fiona was the Deputy Chief Scientific Officer for NHS England.
 Here, she provided leadership for 50,000 healthcare science professionals, and expert advice to the health system on science, innovation, and diagnostics – most notably in establishing the UK Antimicrobial Resistance Diagnostics programme and the system wide Action Plan on Hearing Loss.

 Fiona is a passionate advocate for women in health and led the establishment of the first Women in Science and Engineering fellowship programme in the NHS.

 She has also joined the board of Kent and Medway Health and Social Care Partnership NHS Trust as a Non-Executive Director.

 My career has been spent helping organisations deliver value for money and to operate effectively.
 I’m tremendously proud to contribute to the great work that Alzheimer’s Society is doing, and I’m inspired every day by the generosity of our supporters who make this all possible.

-Robert leads the Finance and Corporate Resources directorate, enabling our people to deliver impact for people affected by dementia, through the provision of efficient systems, processes, and advice by our Finance and Compliance, Technology, and Infrastructure teams.
+Robert leads the Corporate Services directorate, enabling our people to deliver impact for people affected by dementia, through the provision of efficient systems, processes, and advice by our Finance and Compliance, Technology, and Infrastructure teams.